 The first year of a dog's life is equivalent to between 14 and 18 years for a person, so big changes occur.
 By age two, most dogs can be considered to be in their mid-twenties in human years.

 Dogs From Three to Six Years Old

-At three years of age, the aging process really starts to vary between dog sizes.
-Dogs are in their prime for these few years, aging to be the equivalent of an adult in their late twenties or early thirties.
+Dogs are in their prime for these few years.
 Energy levels may have plateaued when compared to a puppy but injuries are more common during this prime age since they are typically more active than a senior dog.
 Most dogs are fairly healthy during these years, but giant-sized dogs may start acting more like a senior and have some health issues as they approach five to six years of age.

 Senior dogs require more regular health monitoring when compared to younger dogs so that any signs of disease can be caught early.
 Check-ups with your veterinarian may be recommended every six months instead of annually due to how quickly dogs age.

 Once a dog reaches double digits, it may be classified as geriatric, but smaller dogs may not reach this classification until they reach 14 years of age since they tend to live longer than larger breeds.
 It is not as common to have a giant-sized dog live into the double digits as it is a small dog.